-In a special election to fill a municipal vacancy, or when requested by a school board (See, "Annual School and Special Elections section beginning on page 101) when there is only one candidate and no other issues on the ballot, the election commission also has the option to declare an "election by candidate" in which:
+In a special election to fill a municipal vacancy, (See, "Annual School and Special Elections section beginning on page 116) when there is only one candidate and no other issues on the ballot, the election commission may declare and certify the candidate as elected as if the candidate had been voted on.
+[A.C.A. § 7-11-107(b)]